Saga car insurance review – Over 50s car insurance

 Alternatives to Saga car insurance

 In this section of the review, we compare Saga car insurance to two other car insurance providers.
-The easiest way to compare car insurance policies, however, is via a comparison site as you can compare multiple providers at once to find the best deal.
-We have partnered with Quotezone* so that you can search and compare quotes from over 110 UK car insurance providers.
+One of the easiest way to compare car insurance policies is via a comparison site such as Confused.com* as you can compare multiple providers at once to find the best deal.
 However, not all comparison sites are whole of market which can mean you miss out on deals offered by other insurers.

 In the following comparison table, we compare Saga car insurance to Admiral and Direct Line.